juzybits/polymedia-suitcase/README.md

 ### Sui functions

+- `getActiveAddress` - Get the current active address (sui client active-address).
-- `getActiveAddressKeypair` - Build a `Ed25519Keypair` object for the current active address by loading the secret key from `~/.sui/sui_config/sui.keystore`.
+- `getActiveKeypair` - Build a `Ed25519Keypair` object for the current active address by loading the secret key from `~/.sui/sui_config/sui.keystore`.
 - `getActiveEnv` - Get the active Sui environment from `sui client active-env`.
 - `setupSuiTransaction` - Initialize objects to execute Sui transactions blocks using the current Sui active network and address.
 - `executeSuiTransaction` - Execute a transaction block with `showEffects` and `showObjectChanges` set to `true`.